Electric car charging in the UK: prices, networks, charger types and top tips

 6. On the spot

 Despite clear markings and the threat of fines, some internal-combustion engine car drivers still park in EV charging spots.
-In the EV community it’s know as being ‘ICEd’, and there are Twitter and Facebook pages dedicated to shaming offenders.
-If you really need to charge and are blocked, ask the service station or shop staff to make an announcement asking the driver to move.
+In the EV community it’s known as being ‘ICEd’.
+If you really need to charge and are blocked, ask a staff member to make an announcement asking the driver to move.

 What is your experience of electric car charging stations in the UK?
 Let us know in the comments...